bakgaard/Stories/AdrexTheEngineer/Chapter5.md

 And nothing wrong with it."
 He took a deep breath, and narrowed his eyes.

-"The story goes, however, that their grandfather ones sold some of it to a woman, who had stolen one of these guns.
+"The story goes, however, that their grandfather once sold some of it to a woman, who had stolen one of these guns from Percival.
 And based on that information, Vox Machina tracked her down, and killed her on the spot."

 Both Yurgunn and Adrex was as locked in place, and didn't take their eyes off the gnome.
 Almost simultaneously they swallowed, before Yurgunn asked with worry:
 "Just 'cause she ha' one o' his... guns, was e'?"

-Cleff gave a half nod, half turn with his head.
+Cleff gave a half nod, half turned with his head.

 "Something about them being very dangerous in the wrong hands, I think" he said, with his gaze down into table with the wheels.